 The single cut-out and dual cut-out rack mountable panels shown above are available from InstruTech.
 Panel color matches the front panel of B-RAX units.
 Screws for mounting to rack enclosure are included.

 3.1.3 Mechanical Installation - Ionization Gauge

-The B-RAX 3400 can operate one InstruTech BA601 nude UHV EB-degas Bayard-Alpert hot cathode ionization gauge or other brands of equivalent nude UHV EB-degas B-A gauges.
+The B-RAX 3400 can operate one InstruTech BA601 nude IG or other brands of equivalent nude ionization gauges.
+It can also operate the InstruTech BA600 Mini IG.